CdrThresh/PWX/README.md

 <br><br>

-8/12/2025: Cloned down the repository to my local machine and created local files.
+8/12/2025: Cloned down the repository to my local machine.

+Setup local files such as index.html, contact.html, etc.

+Finished index.html, styles.css, and contact.html with imbedded css due to a limited page size.